jaidetree/valhalla/prompt-plan.md

 - Use the core `ok` and `error` functions

 ## Test Cases
-Create a `jaidetree.valhalla.collections-test` namespace with tests that verify:
+Create a `dev.jaide.valhalla.collections-test` namespace with tests that verify:
 1. `(vector)` creates a validator that accepts vectors
 2. `(validate (vector) [])` returns a success result
 3. `(validate (vector) [1 2 3])` returns a success result